samridh-dev/votess/README.md

 requiring the geometry of the voronoi diagram, for example in cosmological simulations, or K-means clustering.

-This library is part of my bachelor project, which was only made possible through the guidance of Dr. Chris Byrohl and Dr. Dylan Nelson from the Institute of Theoretical Astrophysics at Heidelberg University, and for that I owe my gratitude to them.

 ## Performance

 The following plot demonstrates the performance of Votess compared to other